Raef (singer)

 Raef Haggag (رائف حجاج; born August 8, 1982) is an Egyptian-American singer.
+He is currently signed to and managed by Awakening Music.

 Beginnings

 Raef picked up playing guitar during his time at the University of Maryland, College Park where he studied computer science.

 After graduation, Raef worked briefly as a software engineer before leaving to teach high school for eight years.
 As he says:

 "I decided to switch careers from a software eng. to a high school teacher because I wanted to help others in a more direct way (and because it was pretty boring sitting in front of a computer for 8 hours a day)".
 Raef taught computer programming in Montgomery County Public Schools.